aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

     1. Enforce that the correlation ID is a valid UUID
     2. If either required header is absent or invalid, a 500 is returned
+    3. Headers are always strings — `z.coerce.number()` coerces and validates the value, typing it as `number`

 You can combine both request and response validation in a single route by providing both `req` and `res`: